prometheus/node_exporter/README.md

 stat | Exposes various statistics from `/proc/stat`.
 This includes CPU usage, boot time, forks and interrupts. textfile | Exposes statistics read from local disk.
-The `--collector.textfile.directory` flag must be set. time | Exposes the current system time. mdadm | Exposes statistics about devices in `/proc/mdstat` (does nothing if no /proc/mdstat present)
+The `--collector.textfile.directory` flag must be set. time | Exposes the current system time. mdadm | Exposes statistics about devices in `/proc/mdstat` (does nothing if no /proc/mdstat present).

 ### Disabled by default